 In the fall semester, students are asked to give feedback on classroom instruction by completing an online survey made available in a sample of classes.
-The overall rating for classes at Seminole State College in fall 2016 was 4.49.
-The overall rating for transitional mathematics was 4.51 while the overall rating for transitional mathematics courses and entry level mathematics college courses was 4.58.
-The overall rating for Fundamentals of Language Arts was 4.37 while the overall rating for the transitional course and the first composition course was 4.11.
-The PASS course received a score of 4.73 while the Freshman Seminar course received an overall score of 4.48.
-Their combined average was 4.57.
-All of these scores compare well with the overall class rating of 4.49.
+The overall rating for classes at Seminole State College in fall 2017 was 4.39/5.0.
+The overall rating for transitional mathematics and entry level mathematics college courses was 4.38/5.0.
+The overall rating for Fundamentals of Language Arts was 4.37/5.0 while the overall rating for the transitional course and the first composition course was 4.38/5.0.
+The Learning Strategies courses received an overall score of 4.46.
+All of these scores compare well with the overall class rating of 4.35/5.0.